Caellwyn/ds_west_082420-python-part-II/README.md

 # Use the .values() method to print the values of this dictionary!

+# Below, we see that the items() method returns both keys and values which returns a tuple of keys and values:
+# The code below prints the district number plus the first school in each district
+# Since it is a tuple, item[0] accesses the first index of the tuple referring to the key(i.e. district)
+# and item[1] refers to the 2nd index, i.e. the list of schools.
+# item[1][0] then refers to the first school in the list of schools of the district.
 for item in schools.items():
     print(item[0], item[1][0])

 ```

+    1 ALBANY PARK
+    2 BOONE
+    3 BRUNSON
+    4 ALCOTT ES
+    5 BEIDLER
+    6 ARMOUR
+    7 COOPER
+    8 BRIGHTON PARK
+    9 ARIEL
+    10 ASHBURN
+    11 BARTON
+    12 ASHE
+    13 ALDRIDGE
+    14 DEVRY HS
+    15 ALCOTT HS
+    16 AIR FORCE HS

 ## Zipping